wanderli-ai/saico/README.md

 ## 📣 Acknowledgements

 This project was inspired by the need for a lightweight, non-opinionated alternative to LangChain’s memory modules, with full support for real-world LLM conversation flows.

 ```

 ---

 Let me know if you'd like:
-- a sample `openai.js`
 - GitHub Actions CI badge
 - NPM publishing support
 - Docs site or typedoc config